containers/podman-desktop/website/blog/2023-03-23-5-things-to-know-for-a-docker-user.md

 - Enabled: you can use the `compose` binary to run your applications.
 - Disabled: you need to [export the environment variable DOCKER_HOST](https://podman-desktop.io/docs/migrating-from-docker/using-the-docker_host-environment-variable) before running compose.

-You can now use the `compose` binary to run your applications.
+You can now use the `compose` binary to run your applications and it will use Podman engine.

 Podman Desktop has a `compose` extension that can fetch `compose` binary if not already available on the filesystem.